 The Canonization investigation on his speaking in tongues

 The results documented two witnesses that stated he had the gift of tongues, a third one that is debatable, and Pope Urban’s positive declaration.
 The first witness was Emanuel Fernandez.
-His actual testimony was not recorded, but the inquiry’s understanding of his claims were published.
+His actual testimony was not recorded, but the inquiry’s understanding of his claims was published.

-There are more testimonies outside of Monumenta Xaveriana but I haven’t been able to locate those sources yet.
+There are more testimonies outside of Monumenta Xaveriana, but I haven’t been able to locate those sources yet.
 However, the amount found in this book is sufficient to build a case.

 The first testimony found was one by Emanuel Fernandez.
-He was a Parava convert likely given a Portugese or Spanish name after his conversion to Christianity.
+He was a Parava convert likely given a Portuguese or Spanish name after his conversion to Christianity.
 Parava was a Tamil speaking lower-caste group in the southern-coast regions of India who were fishermen, seamen, traders, and pearl harvesters.
 This group still exists today in the same area.
 Emanuel’s testimony was given in 1622 when he was 80 years old.
-This would make him roughly around 8 to 16 years old when the alleged miraculous tongues-speech occurred.
-The description vacillated on the definition on speaking in tongues; one being miraculously speaking in foreign languages, and the other a miracle of hearing.
-The miracle of speaking is more prominent in his testimony.
+This evidence would make him roughly between 8 to 16 years old when the alleged miraculous tongues-speech occurred.
+The description vacillated on the definition of speaking in tongues; one being miraculously speaking in foreign languages, and the other a miracle of hearing.
+The miracle of speaking is prominent in his testimony.
 It is not a firsthand dictation either.
 It is the summary of the interview from the perspective of the interviewers.
 Mr. Fernandez does not mention specific dates, exact locations, or the names of anyone else who heard Francis speak.
 There is little substantiation to this assertion.8

-Antonio Pereira was a Portuguese ship captain whom Xavier traveled with.10 His testimony given to the canonization inquiry in 1556 is unclear about the claim of Xavier speaking in tongues.
+Antonio Pereira was a Portuguese ship captain whom Xavier traveled together.10 His testimony given to the canonization inquiry in 1556 is unclear about the claim of Xavier speaking in tongues.
 He claimed to have personally known and spoken all the foreign languages Xavier demonstrated and believed that Xavier had the incredible ability to learn a foreign language in a few days.
 His citation did not directly cite this ability as miraculous but highly unusual for a normal person to achieve.11

 Pope Urban VIII

 Pope Urban VIII reigned from 1623 to 1644.
 This Pope, whose childhood education was through a Jesuit school, was known for his militaristic and expansionist ideals.
 He had recently replaced the deceased Pope Gregory XV who had presided over the canonization of Xavier, and under whose leadership the sainthood ceremony took place in March, 1622.
 However, Pope Gregory XV died before issuing the Papal Bull.
 The Papal Bull was left for Urban VIII to complete, which he did on August 6, 1623.
-In reference to speaking in tongues he wrote:
+In reference to speaking in tongues, he wrote: